Hong Kong Country Summary

 Transparency International Corruption Index | 75 |

-Mainland China and Hong Kong have ratified the United Nations Convention Against Corruption, with Hong Kong's Independent Commission Against Corruption (ICAC) playing a key role in combating corruption and fostering an international anti-corruption community.
-The ICAC has also launched the Hong Kong International Academy Against Corruption to provide training for anti-corruption efforts globally.
-Notably, U.S. firms do not perceive corruption as a barrier to foreign direct investment, as bribery is criminalized and subject to severe penalties.
+Mainland China and Hong Kong have ratified the United Nations Convention Against Corruption, with Hong Kong's Independent Commission Against Corruption (ICAC) playing a key role in combating corruption and fostering international cooperation.
+The ICAC has established the Hong Kong International Academy Against Corruption to provide training for anti-corruption efforts globally.
+Notably, U.S. firms do not view corruption as a barrier to foreign direct investment, and both giving and receiving bribes are criminal offenses subject to severe penalties.

 Economy

-Hong Kong maintains a highly open investment climate, characterized by a lack of discrimination against foreign investors and no restrictions on foreign ownership.
-However, recent legal changes, particularly the imposition of the National Security Law and the Safeguarding National Security Ordinance, have introduced significant uncertainties that may affect business operations and deter foreign investment.
-Despite these challenges, Hong Kong continues to be a major recipient of foreign direct investment, supported by its competitive sectors and favorable tax regime.
+Hong Kong maintains a highly open investment climate, welcoming foreign direct investment (FDI) without discrimination against foreign investors.
+However, recent legal changes, particularly the imposition of the National Security Law and the Safeguarding National Security Ordinance, have introduced significant uncertainties that could impact business operations and deter investment.
+Despite these challenges, Hong Kong continues to be an attractive destination for foreign firms due to its competitive sectors and straightforward regulatory environment.

 Buy Full Hong Kong Report